brettscott/gocrud/README.md

 * Update Chi to V3 (replaces /:id with /{id})
 * API
-    * GET
-        * Write Mongo integration test
-    * POST
-        * Write Mongo integration test
-    * PUT
-        * Write Mongo integration test
-    * PATCH
-        * Write Mongo integration test
-    * DELETE
     * LIST
-        * Write Mongo integration test
         * Pagination
-    * Router is very fat.
-Write tests and break it up **NEXT**
-    * **next**
-        * api_service is receiving clientErrors and error - how to handle this.
-Is it right?
-        * move basic_elements_validator into test file to avoid confusion ?
-        * move basic_mutator into test file to avoid confusion ?
-        * ensure clientErrors is returned as nil from validate() and mutate() when no errors
-    * Better error messages back to the client via /api
     * More validation rules
     * More examples (eg basic_example.go)
     * Authentication and authorisation